Contact Us

 Education:

-North Carolina University School of Law, J.D.
-2020
+Campbell University Norman Adrian Wiggins School of Law, J.D., 2020

 Rachel E. VanHorn

 Rachel VanHorn is an accomplished trial lawyer with experience representing clients throughout Virginia.
-Specializing in legal collections, she understands the importance of staying ahead of the ever changing rules and regulations, and making sure her clients do too.
-During her time with Glasser and Glasser, Rachael helped develop a vigorous compliance program ensuring the best in compliant legal collections.
+Specializing in legal collections, Rachel understands the importance of staying ahead of the ever-changing rules and regulations, and making sure her clients do too.
+During her time with Glasser and Glasser, Rachel has helped develop a vigorous compliance program ensuring the best in compliant legal collections.

 Education: